ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 To account for these interdependencies, please follow the below steps:

 #.
 Randomly select tracked mothers or guardians to enroll based on the coverage rate by race/ethnicity
 #.
-Enroll ALL infants of these tracked mothers or guardians (as infants are defined as less than 1 year old, it should be rare by possible to have multiple infants for the same tracked mother or guardian)
+Enroll ALL infants of these tracked mothers or guardians (as infants are defined as less than 1 year old, it should be rare but possible to have multiple infants for the same tracked mother or guardian)
 #.
 Calculate the current coverage rate for infants (will be slightly higher than the coverage rate for tracked mothers/guardians)
 #.
 Enroll more infants randomly, among those eligible but not already enrolled, until the overall infant coverage is met

 Note: for Hispanic simulants, the rate of tracked mothers/guardians is higher than infants.
-For this group, you can select the infants associated with the tracked mothers/guardians and stop.
-This will leads to overselecting infants, which is known and okay.
+For this group, select the infants associated with the tracked mothers/guardians and stop.
+This will leads to overselecting infants, which is a known limitation.

 **Eligibility for WIC**